dhtlee/aa-project-poke/README.md

 3. Run image: `docker run -d -p 8080:80 --name poke-container aa-project-poke`
 4. Launch browser and navigate to `http://localhost:8080`

+## Assumptions
+1. API will always work, i.e. error boundaries not implemented
+2. Size of pokemon data remain relatively consistent over time, i.e. ~1300 pokemons

+## Decisions
+1. Used mostly vanilla css except for Breadcrumbs and Pagination Bootstrap components for quicker dev
+2. Used debounce for pokemon search
+3. Normalized data in an array for search to prioritize user experience.
+Trie data structure is implemented in a separate branch but user loses the ability to search for keywords in middle of words (e.g. abra will return only abra and not crabrawler and kadabra)

+## Enhancements
+1. Saving search query and page number via URL and loading
+2. Adding pokemon to favorite list

 ## AgencyAnalytics Frontend React Challenge!

 Below are the pi  eces of technology that we have added into this repository for you with a little description.